tagion/tagion/docs/docs/architecture/Replicator.md

   -  A Recorder(add/delete) is sent to the [Node Interface](/docs/architecture/NodeInterface.md) Service.
   -  A Recorder(add/delete) (undo) is sent to the [DART](/docs/architecture/DART.md) Service.

-The acceptance criteria specification process can be found in [Replicator]( /bdd/tagion/testbench/services/Replicator.md)

 ```mermaid
 sequenceDiagram
     participant DART